danmaclean/summer_school_2015/mining-sequence-for-effectors/01-signalp.md

 > + Can you come up with a convincing threshold that allows you to discriminate the candidate secreted peptides better than the raw SignalP output?
 Sketch out your ideas for the comparison.

 > ## Manipulating text and tables in Galaxy {.callout}
 > Galaxy is designed to work with text and tabular data, a lot of its tools perform useful actions on these types of files.
-In particular the tools in the categories below
+In particular the tools in the categories below:
+>
-> 1. Text Manipulation
+> + Text Manipulation
-> 2. Filter and Sort
+> + Filter and Sort
-> 3. Join, Subtract and Group
+> + Join, Subtract and Group
 >
 > are all very useful for making subsets of results and combining them with others.
 We won`t go through them in too much > detail in this document, they are pretty self-explanatory, but will refer to them a little later when you go on to examine > the data on your own.